TabularEditor/TabularEditorDocs/te3/views/user-interface.md

 ![View Menu](~/images/view-menu.png)

-- **TOM Explorer**: The TOM Explorer presents a hierarchichal view of the entire [Tabular Object Model (TOM)](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions) of the currently loaded model metadata.
+- **TOM Explorer**: The TOM Explorer presents a hierarchical view of the entire [Tabular Object Model (TOM)](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions) of the currently loaded model metadata.
 See @tom-explorer-view for more information.
 - **Best Practice Analyzer**: The Best Practice Analyzer helps improve the quality of your model by letting you specify rules for best practice validation.
 See @bpa-view for more information.
 - **Messages**: The Messages view displays errors, warnings and informational messages from various sources, such as the Tabular Editor 3 Semantic Analyzer.
 See @messages-view for more information.
 - **Data Refresh**: The Data Refresh view allows you to track data refresh operations that are running in the background.
 See @data-refresh-view for more information.